Elijah the Prophet will not Return

 Luke 7:28 'He was, upon this account, so great, that really there was not a greater prophet than he.
 Prophets were the greatest that were born of women, more honourable than kings and princes, and John was the greatest of all the prophets.
 The country was not sensible what a valuable, what an invaluable, man it had in it, when John Baptist went about preaching and baptizing.
 And yet he that is least in the kingdom of God is greater than he.'

 - Acts 13:25 And as John fulfilled his course, he said, Whom think ye that I am?
 I am not he.
 But, behold, there cometh one after me, whose shoes of his feet I am not worthy to loose.

-Some scholars propagate John failed in his ministry.
+Some scholars insist John failed in his ministry.
 Such a suggestion contradicts the words of Jesus when He spoke of John being the greatest of the prophets.
 Not only by his character, preaching, faithfulness and martyrdom, John's ministry was of the greatest importance in that he prepared the way for the Messiah and warned of impending judgement.
-John fulfilled his course.
+John successfully completed his mission.

 A Quote from Adam Clarke's Commentary on the Bible

 Acts 13:25 'As John fulfilled his course - As John was fulfilling his race, he said, etc. It has been supposed that the word δρομον, course, or race, is used here to point out the short duration of the Baptist’s ministry, and the fervent zeal with which he performed it.
 It signifies properly his ministry, or life.
 A man’s work, employment, function, etc., is his race, course, or way of life.
 John had a ministry from God; and he discharged the duties of it with zeal and diligence; bore the fatigues of it with patience and resignation; and was gloriously successful in it, because the hand of the Lord was with him.'